Spin Hurwitz numbers and topological quantum field theory: Preliminaries and Main Results

 where the sum is taken over isomorphism classes of ramified covers $\widetilde{\Sigma} \to \Sigma$ with the specified ramification data.
 We will write $\widehat{\cH} _n(\Sigma, k)$ for the associated linear functional on $\C [\PP(n)]^{\otimes k}$ \end{definition}

-Recall that the set $\PP(n)$ naturally parameterizes conjugacy classes in the symmetric group $S_n$, as well as the irreducible representations $\widehat{V}^\bnu$. \begin{definition} Let $\hat{f}^\bnu _\bmu$ be the \emph{central characters} of the symmetric group, i.e. the constant multiple of the identity by which the conjugacy class $\bmu$ acts on the representation $\widehat{V}^\bnu$. \end{definition}
+Recall that the set $\PP(n)$ naturally parameterizes both conjugacy classes and irreducible representations of $S_n$. \begin{definition} Let $\widehat{V}^\bnu$ denote the irreducible representation of $S_n$ corresponding to $\bnu \in \PP(n)$.
+The \emph{central characters} $\widehat{f}^\bnu _\bmu$ of $S_n$ are defined to be the constant multiple of the identity by which the conjugacy class $\bmu$ acts on the representation $\widehat{V}^\bnu$. \end{definition}

 The following formulas go back to Hurwitz, Frobenius, and Burnside (in various forms).

 \begin{theorem}[\cite{Hur} \cite{Frob} \cite{Bur}] The numbers $\widehat{\cH} _n (\Sigma ; \bmu ^1 , \ldots , \bmu ^k)$ are given by the following formula